-Policy research: Study impact of economic crisis on human needs of Berkeley residents.
-Project long-term outcomes of economic/ecological trends, and develop prudent policy options to transform Berkeley and the Bay Area.
+Policy research: Study impact of human rights crisis on the life chances of Berkeley residents.
+Project long-term outcomes of economic/ecological trends, and develop prudent policy options to positively transform Berkeley and the Bay Area.
 Work with government staff, academic leaders, non-profits, and policy institutes.

-Action research: Interview people affected by police abuses and anti-homeless laws.
+Action research: Interview people affected by human rights abuses.
 Produce anecdotal testimony illuminating effect of anti-poor legislation and racial profiling.
 Help develop community plans to advance human rights.

 Community organizing: Network with community-based organizations and progressive leaders from local governments and academia.
 Assist city commissioners to develop integrated, inter-disciplinary solutions to social problems.

 I. Participate in a citywide community engagement process, initiated by the city council in the aftermath of the murder of George Floyd by Minneapolis police, to re-envision public safety and police for people in Berkeley.

 Our participation will include a holistic look at the meaning of both safety and health, diving into the social determinants of health, with urgency driven by both the racial/criminal justice emergency and the Covid-19 pandemic.
 These crises in 2020 reveal massive disparities and and injustice both nationally and locally.
 In this moment we need to develop transformational solutions rather than simply band-aid solutions.
 The Commission's enabling statute mandates it to advise City Council and staff on issues of peace and social justice.
 Activities include:

 * Extensive research and policy development. * Writing